wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/modern-analytics-interactive-experiences/includes/3-exercise-use-power-bi-desktop-to-build-data-model.md

 1. Select the [Get more visuals] option.

     > [!NOTE]
-    > Note: If you are already signed into Power BI, you do not need to sign in again.
+    > If you are already signed into Power BI, you do not need to sign in again.
 The next steps are [only] needed if you are not signed in to Power BI.

     > [!NOTE]
-    > Note: If you do not have a Power BI sign in, you can use the [Import visual from a file] option on the [Ellipse menu].
+    > If you do not have a Power BI sign in, you can use the [Import visual from a file] option on the [Ellipse menu].
 Then navigate to the Lab 02B folder and select the "[BulletChart.BulletChart1443347686880.2.0.1.0.pbviz]" file.

 1. Sign into Power BI by entering your [username].